Table of Contents

 Workflow Examples:

-For details on how to add submit rules to your forms, check out this article: Submit rules.
+For details on adding submit rules to your forms, check out this article: Using Submit Rules.

 Email notifications can be sent to users using forms in a workflow.
 Also, time-based email reminders can be sent using scheduled tasks.